jewelsofthought/neshama/site/posts/freedom/week_5/hod.md

 Humility is the silent partner of endurance.
 Its strength is in its silence.
 Its splendour in its repose.
 Humility leads to yielding, which is an essential element of humility - and the resulting yielding - should not be confused with weakness and lack of self-esteem.

 Humility is modesty; it is acknowledgement (from the root _"hoda'ah"_).
 It is saying "thank you" to G-d.
 It is clearly recognizing your qualities and strengths and acknowledging that they are not your own; they were given to you by G-d for a higher purpose than just satisfying your own needs.
 Humility is modesty; it is recognizing how small you are which allows you to realize how large you can become.
 And that makes humility so formidable.

 Endurance draws its energy from the acknowledgement of humility.
-Human endurance goes only as far as your tolerance level.Acknowledging that your strengths come from a higher place gives you the power to endure far beyond your own perceived capacity.
+Human endurance goes only as far as your tolerance level.
+Acknowledging that your strengths come from a higher place gives you the power to endure far beyond your own perceived capacity.
 It gives you part of G-d's enduring strength.

 A full cup cannot be filled.
 When you're filled with yourself and your needs, "I and nothing else", there is no room for more.
 When you "empty" yourself before something which is greater than yourself, you allow in much more than your limited capacity.
 Humility is the key to transcendence; to reach beyond yourself.
 Only true humility gives you the power of total objectivity.

 Humility is sensitivity; it is healthy shame out of recognition that you can be better than you are and that you expect more of yourself.
 Although humility is silent it is not a void.
 It is a dynamic expression of life that includes all seven qualities of love, discipline, compassion, endurance, humility, bonding and sovereignty.
 Humility is active not passive.
 Not a state of being but an interaction even in its calm and inaction.

 </div>